 We're proud of our alumni and how they’ve contributed to our organization's rich history.
 From monitoring trades to examining firms, to driving innovation to giving back to local communities, our alumni helped make FINRA the organization it is today.

-In 2019, over ten percent of our new hires were re-hires.
+Last year, over ten percent of our new hires were re-hires.
 Thinking about returning to FINRA?
 Take a look at our job openings—and rededicate your career to doing what's right for investors.

 Revolving Door Rules